sixeightyfour/discord-wikidot-bot/README.md

 ### Outsourced Hosting:
 (Have another company keep the program open for you; more convenient, but will cost money in the long run)

 1. Clone this repository.
-If you don't know how to do that, download the two other files in this repository, and upload them to your own.
+If you don't know how to do that, download the three other files in this repository (bot.py, image.png, and requirements.txt), and upload them to your own repository.
 2. Go to https://railway.com and make an account.
 Click "Deploy", then "GitHub Repository".
 Sign into your GitHub account, and click "Allow".
-3. Select the cloned/newly created repository containing bot.py and requirements.txt.
+3. Select the cloned/newly created repository containing bot.py, image.png, and requirements.txt.
 4. You should now see a big dashboard, with a rectangle labeled with your repositories' name in the center.
 Click that rectangle.
 5. A menu will have appeared on the right side of your screen.
 In this menu, select "Variables".
 6. Press the "New Variable" button.
 In the "VARIABLE_NAME" box, enter DISCORD_TOKEN.
 In the "VALUE or ${{REF}}" box, enter your Discord token from Bot Creation (Step 5).
 Press "Add".